cilium/cilium/Documentation/gettingstarted/k8s-install-restart-pods.rst

 Restart remaining pods
 ======================

-Once Cilium is up and running, pods in the ``kube-system`` namespace need to be restarted to ensure that they can be managed by Cilium.
+If you did not use the ``--set global.restartPods=true`` flag above, you will need to restart pods in the ``kube-system`` namespace manually at a later time, to ensure they can be managed by Cilium:

-If the  flag ``--set global.restartPods=true`` was provided to the ``helm`` command during the deployment step, nothing should be required.
-Otherwise, they need to be restarted manually:

 ::